RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 description: Optimizing the conversion of 5-bit unorms to 8-bit unorms in Rust.
 inlineCodeLanguage: rust
 tags: rust optimization unorm
-image: ./ds3-m32-2024-08-06.jpg
+image: ./ds3-m32-2024-09-19.jpg
-color: "#e38c2d"
+color: "#55b0ed"
 ---

-# Fast Unorm Conversion
+# Fast Unorm Conversions

-I recently came across a problem where I had to convert a 5-bit unorm to an 8-bit unorm.
+I recently came across a problem where I needed to convert a 5-bit unorm to an 8-bit unorm.
 "Unorm" means **u**nsigned **norm**alized integer.
 The idea is to represent a real number 0 to 1 as an integer 0 to $2^n-1$, where $n$ is the number of bits used to represent the integer.

 Maybe the most widespread application of unorms is color in computer graphics.
 Image editing programs like Photoshop and Gimp typically show RGB color channels as values between 0 and 255.
 Those are 8-bit unorms.
 The same goes for colors on the web.
-E.g. the CSS color `rgb(255 128 0)` is the same color as `rgb(100% 50% 0%)` (ignoring a slight rounding error), and the hex color `#0099EE` (decimal: 0 153 238) is the same as `#09E` (decimal: 0 9 14).
+E.g. the CSS color `rgb(255 128 0)` is the same color as `rgb(100% 50% 0%)`, and the hex color `#0099EE` (decimal: 0 153 238) is the same as `#09E` (decimal: 0 9 14).

 Color is also where my problem originated.
-I had to decode an image that stores pixel color as `B5G5R5A1`.
-This format encodes the RGB channels as 5-bit unorms each and the alpha channel as a 1-bit unorm (colloquially called a "bit"), for a total of 16 bits per pixel.
-My task was to convert all channels to 8-bit.
-While this is easy for the 1-bit alpha channel (just multiply by 255), the 5-bit RGB channels are a bit (or four) more tricky.
+I wanted to decode images that store pixel color as `B5G5R5A1`.
+This is an RGBA format that encodes the RGB channels with 5 bits each and the alpha channel with 1 bit, for a total of 16 bits per pixel.
+I needed to convert all channels to 8-bit.
+This is easy for the 1-bit alpha channel (just multiply with 255), but the 5-bit unorms of the RGB channels are a bit (or four) more tricky.

-The real-numbered value of an $n$-bit unorm $x_n \in \set{0, ...,2^n-1}$ is calculated as $x_n / (2^n-1)$.
-It follows that converting an $n$-bit unorm to an $m$-bit unorm is:
+The value of an $n$-bit unorm $x_n \in \set{0, ...,2^n-1}$ is calculated as $x_n / (2^n-1)$.
+So converting an $n$-bit unorm to an $m$-bit unorm can be done with this formula:

 $$
 x_m = round(x_n \cdot \frac{2^m - 1}{2^n - 1})